 Approved Food is an online food retailer stocking products that are nearly (or already) past their best before date, but are still perfectly edible.
 Great for cheap dinners and healthy meals on a budget.

 Best for: Amazon price tracking

 This Amazon price tracker is essential for buying electronics and books online.
-It monitors Amazon products and alerts you when prices drop so you can get the best deal for your money.
+Camelcamelcamel is one of our top Amazon hacks, as it monitors products on the site and alerts you when prices drop to help you get the best deal.

 Cite This For Me

 Imagine if there was a Harvard referencing website that could do your bibliography for you?
 Well, there is (almost), and it's undoubtedly one of the most useful websites for students!